Psychology

 PSY 265 Colloquium: Political Psychology (4 Credits)

 This colloquium is concerned with the psychological processes underlying political phenomena.
-The course is divided into three sections: Leaders, Followers and Social Movements.
+The course is divided into three sections: Power and social structure, Leaders and followers, and Social Movements.
 In each of these sections, students examine how psychological factors influence political behavior and how political acts affect individual psychology.
-Prerequisites: PSY 100 & PSY 202.
+Prerequisite: PSY 202.
 Enrollment limited to 25. {S}

 PSY 266 Colloquium: Psychology of Women and Gender (4 Credits)

 An in-depth examination of controversial issues of concern to the study of the psychology of women and gender.
 Students are introduced to current psychological theory and empirical research relating to the existence, origins and implications of behavioral similarities and differences associated with gender.
-We examine the development of gender roles and stereotypes, power within the family, workplace and politics, and women’s mental health and sexuality, paying attention to social context and intersectional identities.
+The course examines the development of gender roles and stereotypes, power within the family, workplace and politics, and women’s mental health and sexuality, paying attention to social context and intersectional identities.
 Prerequisites: PSY 202.
-Enrollment limited to 25. {N}
+Enrollment limited to 25. {S}

 PSY 267 Colloquium: Moral Psychology (4 Credits)

 An exploration of the nature of moral psychology.
-We discuss how reason, emotion, cultural norms and social pressures shape our moral judgments; how brain activity correlates with moral decision-making; and how we can use psychological research on moral intuition to evaluate cultural and political disagreements.
+The class discusses how reason, emotion, cultural norms and social pressures shape moral judgments; how brain activity correlates with moral decision-making; and how to use psychological research on moral intuition to evaluate cultural and political disagreements.
 Prerequisites: PSY 202.
 Enrollment limited to 25.
 (E) {S}

 PSY 268 Colloquium: The Human Mind and Climate Change (4 Credits)